-Amidst our stakeholders, customers are at the heart of PMBT's business.
-The Group's Customer Service Policy and Customer Complaint Management guidelines serve as foundations for gauging, monitoring and creating avenues for PMBT to address customer concerns.
-Overseeing customer satisfaction and related matters are PMBT's QA&QC Department as well as Business Development units.
-The QA&QC department identifies complaints or concerns relating to quality, while the Business Development Units refer complaints and concerns towards relevant departments such as purchasing, production, warehouse or logistics.
+Customers are at the heart of PMBT's business and customer satisfaction is vital for PMBT to achieve sustainable growth and maximise customer satisfaction and retention.
+This will subsequently enable PMBT to build and maintain a reputable brand name amongst its customers.
+The Group's Customer Service Policy and Customer Complaint Management guidelines serve as guidance for gauging, monitoring, and creating avenues for PMBT to address customer concerns.

+The responsibility of overseeing customer satisfaction and related matters are upheld by PMBT's QA & QC Department as well as Business Development Unit.
+The QA & QC department addresses complaints or concerns relating to quality, while the Business Development Unit refer complaints and concerns to the relevant departments such as purchasing, production, warehouse, or logistics.

 For the past three years, PMBT has identified and resolved customer complaints, as illustrated below: